Radio Luxembourg: 1989–1992

 In 1989, hoping to build a new audience, Luxembourg in English once more returned with a daytime schedule for the first time since the early 1950s, but this time it was aimed at Scandinavian audiences using a 24-hour stereo transponder on the Astra 1A satellite to supplement the 208 analogue night-time service.
 The end eventually came for 208 at 3 am GMT on 30 December 1991 (the station did return to the analogue 208/1440 for one night a year later when the station finally closed its digital service), the last record played on AM being Van Morrison's "In the Days Before Rock and Roll" (chosen mainly because of its mention of the radio station), before "At the End of the Day" (one of their closedown songs) was played heading into the top of the hour (even though DJ Jeff Graham had said that they were going to play the original closedown tune, it was not in fact the original song, but a later version the station used as the original was not located, "It's Time To Say Goodnight").
 The station then went satellite and shortwave (15350 kHz) only, with the first songs played being "When Will You (Make My Telephone Ring)" by Deacon Blue and "Always" by Atlantic Starr.

 The satellite and shortwave service continued until midnight on 30 December 1992.
 The closedown night was relayed on various stations, including the old 208 wavelength.
 The Van Morrison song was the next-to-last record that night, followed by Marion Montgomery's "Maybe the Morning".

-The 208 service from that moment on carried an oldies service in German, identifying itself as "RTL Radio – Der Oldiesender".
+The 208 service from that moment on carried the German-language service, identifying itself as "RTL Radio – Der Oldiesender".
+This medium wave broadcast shut down at midnight on 31 December 2015.